 BelladonnaBell. states usually begin suddenly and include intense anxiety, sometimes aggression, and dilated pupils during periods of aggravation.
 The cough is dry and animal may have a fever, chills, and be sweating (check the foot pads in dogs and cats).
 Coughing often occurs with the slightest motion and may come on in spasms.
 This remedy may be indicated in kennel cough.
 These animals may be thirsty for cold water, or they may be thirstless.
 Example Dose: 30C potency.

 Bryonia albaThe Bryonia cough is similar to that of Belladonna: a dry cough aggravated by the slightest motion, and fever with great thirst.
 The onset is more gradual, though, and the thirst is even greater, as this is one of our thirstiest remedy states.
 The bryonia cough is aggravated upon entering a warm room.
 Motion is generally intolerable for these animals, even being carried.
 They most always prefer to be left alone.
-Coughing and breathing may be very painful, so rapid, short respiration take place.
+Coughing and breathing may be very painful, so rapid, short respiration takes place.
 The pet may have to sit up or lay on an incline to breathe more comfortably.
 Example Dose: 30C potency.

 CinaPronounced Keena, this remedy can be indicated in an infestation with worms.
 It is more commonly needed in young animals.
 They tend to be irritable, touchy and moody, to the point of biting or swatting.
 The Cina cough is one of gagging, hacking, and is spasmodic sometimes to the point of being violent.
 The aggravation occurs in the morning when Cina is needed; this is different from most other remedies.
 It may also be worse during the full moon.
 This is another remedy to be considered for Canine kennel cough.
 Example Dose: 30C potency.

 DroseraAlso a good choice for kennel cough.
 Drosera is indicated for violent, spasmodic coughing spells.
-The throat is very ticklish, so vocalization or touching the throat, even a collar incites a coughing spell.
+The throat is very ticklish, so vocalization or touching the throat, even wearing a collar incites a coughing spell.
 The cough may be worse when the animal lies down, an unusual symptom.
 Coughing is deep, as though it was coming from the abdomen.
 Hoarseness and laryngitis may accompany the cough.
 Example Dose: 30C potency.

 DulcamaraAggravation in cold, damp weather or from lying on damp ground point to the successful use of this remedy.
 It is also commonly needed toward the end of summer, when the days are warm and the nights are cold.
 Coughing may be brought on after exertion.
 A common cause of the Dulcamara state (as in horses) is rapid chilling after being hot, as after exercising on cold, damp days.
 Example Dose: 30C potency.